 Before heading out, use the Bureau’s marine forecasts and warnings and run through the five vital checks to be prepared.

-Check your local maritime authority and also the Australia New Zealand Safe Boating Education Group website for boating safety information.
+Check your local or state maritime authority and also the Australia New Zealand Safe Boating Education Group website for boating safety information.

 The Australia New Zealand Safe Boating Education Group recommends that boaters change their plans, delay their journey, or cancel their trip if weather or wave conditions exceed the limits of their vessels capability or risk the safety of crew and passengers.

 The Bureau of Meteorology issues a range of warnings for marine areas when dangerous winds and waves are expected.